TL;DR

 I didn't escape the API mines.
 I just bought a very expensive space heater.

-Here is the technical reality check nobody gives you before you swipe your card.
+The technical reality check nobody gives you before you swipe your card.

 # 1. The Misconception: "24GB is Huge"